bfsujason/bertalign/README.md

 pip install sentence-transformers
 ```

-Note that embedding sentences on GPU-enabled machines is much faster than those with CPU only.
+Please note that embedding sentences on GPU-enabled machines is much faster than those with CPU only.
 The following experiments are conducted using [Google Colab](https://colab.research.google.com/) which provides free GPU service.

 ## Evaluation Corpora
 Bertalign is language-agnostic thanks to the cross-language embedding models  [sentence-transformers](https://github.com/UKPLab/sentence-transformers).